Ghosted? How to move on and stay strong

 Ask for help

-If you feel discouraged or are tempted to give up dating altogether, it may be time to ask for help.
+If you find yourself getting discouraged or tempted to give up dating altogether, it may be time to ask for help.

 Reaching out to a therapist or coach can help you explore your feelings, gain insight into your relationships, and develop a resilient mindset to help you move forward.
-Seeking help from a therapist or coach will empower you to turn the pain of being ghosted into an opportunity for personal growth and empowered decision-making in your future dating adventures.
+If you are ready to turn the pain of being ghosted into an opportunity for personal growth and empowered decision-making in your future dating adventures, getting the right help can make all the difference!

 Good luck!